WSJU-TV

-WSJU-TV, virtual and UHF digital channel 31, was a television station licensed to San Juan, Puerto Rico.
-The station was owned by Aerco Broadcasting Corporation.
-WSJU-TV's studios were located at the IBC-AERCO building at 1554 Bori Street, Urb.
+WSJU-TV (channel 31) was a television station in San Juan, Puerto Rico, owned by Aerco Broadcasting Corporation.
+The station's studios were located at the IBC-AERCO building at 1554 Bori Street, Urb.
 Antonsanti in Rio Piedras.
 Its transmitter was located at Cerro la Marquesa in Aguas Buenas.

 During most of the 2000s, the station's programming consisted mostly of music videos until it became an affiliate of Spanish Broadcasting System's Mega TV on August 25, 2008.
 It was carried by Dish Network and Liberty Puerto Rico.

+Prior use of channel 30

+The El Imparcial newspaper built WITA-TV, which operated from June 1966 to June 1967.
+The station was a financial failure and left the air after a year of broadcasting.
+The construction permit and additional permits for stations in Ponce and Mayagüez were sold in 1969; the new owner came close to rebuilding the San Juan station and signing on the others but saw its finances unravel and never put any of them back on the air.